SaaS apps do not fail because a server explodes. They fail because the stack has become too complex to debug and maintain.

 Hidden coupling is everywhere.
 Billing, identity, DNS, CI, secrets managers, etc. I can do my best but I won't catch them all.

-Optimize for recovery not for fantasy uptime
+Optimise for recovery, not fantasy uptime

 Across my career, hardware has rarely caused the worst incidents.
 Human mistakes, bad deploys, provider lockouts and architecture mistakes did.